Farfetch/blackout-react-native/packages/react-native-analytics/README.md

 ### Peer dependencies

-Make sure that you have installed the correct Farfetch's peer dependencies:
+Make sure that you have installed the correct peer dependencies of this package:

 - [`@farfetch/blackout-core`](https://www.npmjs.com/package/@farfetch/blackout-core)
+- [`@react-native-firebase/analytics`](https://www.npmjs.com/package/@react-native-firebase/analytics) (Only necessary if you need to use Firebase integration).
+- `react-native-forter` (Only necessary if you need to use Forter integration.
+Contact Forter to know how to install this package as it is not public.)

 ## Usage